SaraMolas/habit-tracker-in-Obsidian/README.md

    pip install -r scripts/requirements.txt
    ```
 4. Set up your Google Calendar API:
-   - Place your `credentials.json` file in the `scripts/` directory.
+   - Place your `credentials.json` file in the `scripts/` directory (the same folder in which you'll download the create_summary_Google_calendar.py)
    - Follow [Google's API setup guide](https://developers.google.com/calendar/quickstart/python) for more details.

 5. Set up the cron job:
-   - Refer to `cron/cron_setup.md` for instructions on scheduling weekly data extraction.
+   - Refer to `docs/cron_setup.md` for instructions on scheduling weekly data extraction.

-6. Add the JavaScript code:
+6. Set up the visualization in Obsidian:
+   - Follow the instructions in `docs/Obsidian_setup.md` to set up the summary visualization in an Obsidian note file.
-   - Copy the contents of `js/plot.js` into an Obsidian note where you want to display the visualizations.
+   - Copy the contents of `scripts/plot_in_Obsidian.js` into an Obsidian note where you want to display the visualizations.

 ## Usage